larvata-discontinued-repos/sstapi/README.md

 	var sstapi = require('sstapi');

-	// get it from your mobile or fake it var imei='353043056516027';
+	// get IMEI from your mobile or just fake it var imei='353043056516027';
 	var api = new sstapi(imei);